 Extra Curricular Music Activities

 Our choir is open to all children from Y4-Y6.
 No audition is needed.
 Some Y3 children may be invited to join on occasion when there is space and staff feel they are ready.
-Choir takes place on Thursdays after school in the hall 3.15pm - 4.15pm.
-It performs regularly in the community, at school music events at St. John's Church, Ranmoor and wider events across Sheffield.
+Choir takes place after school.
+It performs regularly in the community, at school music events and at wider events across Sheffield.
 The singing is to a high standard with children being taught to sing harmonies in several parts.
-Ask Mrs Ridsdale for further information.

 Windband is open to children in Y4-Y6 who have been learning a wind or brass instrument (flute, oboe, clarinet, cornet, tenor horn, euphonium) for at least 6 months.
-Windband takes place on Fridays after school in the hall 3.15pm - 4pm.
-It performs regularly in school music events at St. John's Church, Ranmoor.
-Ask Mrs Smith for further information.
+Windband takes place after school on a different day to choir.
+It performs regularly in school music events.

-We are very fortunate in school to own a set of quality brass handbells.
-Handbells is currently open to all children in Y5 and it takes place on Wednesday lunchtime 12.20pm - 12.50pm in the music room.
+School owns a set of quality brass handbells.
+The weekly handbells group is currently open to all children in Y5 and it takes place on Wednesday lunchtime.
+In the lead up to Christmas a group of Y6 children takes place.
 Group numbers are limited to approximately 12 children so a waiting list is in operation.
-In the lead up to Christmas a group for Y6 children takes place where there is demand.
-Ask Mrs Jones for further information.

-We have an excellent team of Sheffield Music Hub staff and private teachers who offer instrumental lessons in the flute, oboe, clarinet, cornet, tenor horn, euphonium, violin and cello.
+We have an excellent team of Sheffield Music Hub staff and private teachers who offer instrument lessons.
 These lessons do incur a cost to parents but bursaries are available from school and the Music Hub on application.
-Instrumental lessons take place during school hours.
+Instrument lessons take place during school hours.
 Children in any year group can learn an instrument and they are first invited to do so in the autumn term of Y3.
-Ask in reception for further information about pricing and lessons arrangements or speak to Mrs Ridsdale, Mrs Smith or Mrs Jones to discuss which instrument might be suitable for your child.
+School Reception can provide further information about pricing and lessons arrangements, and teaching staff can discuss which instrument might be suitable for your child.

-Children also have the opportunity to learn to play the drums at Beat Club which runs in the music room on Mondays after school.
+Children also have the opportunity to learn to play the drums at Beat Club which runs after school.
 This activity does also incur a cost.
 Contact Toni Canelli via http://www.tonicannelli.com/ for further information.

 At Lydgate Junior School, we follow the Sheffield ‘Agreed Syllabus for Religious Education’.
 For more information on the Agreed Syllabus, please click here.